Skip to main content

 Chronic Wasting Disease

-Chronic wasting disease is a neurological disease that affects deer species.
+Chronic wasting disease (CWD) is a neurological disease that affects cervids; these species include deer, elk, moose, and caribou.
 While there is no direct evidence that it can infect humans, people are advised to take precautions.

-There is no direct evidence that the disease can be transmitted to humans and there have been no cases of disease in humans.
-However, people are advised to take precautions because the potential for transmission cannot be excluded.
-To minimize risk, Health Canada and the World Health Organization recommend that people not eat meat or other parts of an animal infected with chronic wasting disease.
+There is no direct evidence that the disease can be transmitted to humans and there have been no reports of cases of disease in humans.
+However, to prevent potential risk of transmission or illness, Health Canada recommends that people do not eat meat or other parts of an animal infected with CWD.
+Cooking temperatures are not able to destroy the abnormal protein or prion that causes CWD if an animal is infected.

-It was first detected in captive deer in Colorado in 1967 and has been spreading across North America in wild and captive animals ever since.
-It has been detected in Canada in Saskatchewan, Alberta, Ontario, and was recently found on a deer farm in Quebec.
-Currently, B.C., Washington and Idaho are considered free of the disease.
-Recently it has been found in northwestern Montana, near the border of B.C.
+CWD was first detected in captive deer in Colorado in 1967 and has been spreading across North America in wild and captive animals ever since.
+It has been detected in Canada in BC, Alberta, Saskatchewan, Manitoba, and Quebec.
+CWD has been detected in two of the three states bordering BC, Idaho and Montana.

-Learn more about B.C.’s chronic wasting disease program and surveillance efforts here.
+Learn more about BC’s CWD program and surveillance efforts here.

-If you are hunting outside of B.C., leave the high-risk tissues - the brain, spinal cord, lymph nodes and organs - where the animal was harvested and return only with the meat.
-If you are hunting in an area with chronic wasting disease, consider submitting the head for testing with that jurisdiction’s Wildlife Health Program.
+Transport of cervid parts can contribute to spreading the disease.
+If animals are harvested in known CWD areas, be aware of the risks of transporting this material and potentially introducing CWD to new areas.
+Leave high-risk tissues at the kill site and take precautions when disposing waste material.
 If you wish to keep the skull or antlers, remove all brain tissue from the skull and connecting bone plate and disinfect with a 10% bleach solution.
-If you wish a hide tanned, remove all tissues, enclose in a plastic or sealed container, freeze and submit for tanning as soon as possible.
+If you wish to have a hide tanned, remove all tissues, enclose in a plastic or sealed container, freeze, and submit for tanning as soon as possible.

-Chronic wasting disease has never been detected in an animal in B.C., but it is important to follow safe food handling practices.
+CWD has been detected in deer in the Kootenay region of BC.
+It is important to follow safe food handling practices.
 The BCCDC provides guidelines for cutting and wrapping of uninspected meat like game meat.
 Keep uninspected meat separate from inspected meat; labelling the carcass with the name of the owner and where it came from and disposing of waste in a sanitary manner.
+Butchers are responsible for keeping records of hunted animals processed in their premises per the Wildlife Act section 71.

-All equipment and utensils used in the processing of uninspected meat and meat products should be cleaned, washed and sanitized immediately after processing and prior to being used for processing other meat.
-For more information, read the guidelines.
+Butchers are reminded to wear personal protective equipment such as gloves, eyewear, and aprons to limit contact with blood and tissues while cutting hunted meats, and to follow good handwashing, and hygiene practices.
+All equipment and utensils used in the processing of uninspected meat and meat products should be cleaned, washed, and sanitized immediately after processing, and prior to being used for processing other meat.
+For more information, please refer to the guidelines.

 SOURCE: Chronic Wasting Disease ( )